Testing the $\mathbf{\Lambda}$CDM Cosmological Model with Forthcoming Measurements of the Cosmic Microwave Background with SPT-3G: Forecasting methodology

 where $\mathcal{F}_{\rm \widehat{SPT}}$ is the modified SPT-3G Fisher matrix obtained by taking the inverse variance combination of SPT-3G and \planck{} noise in the field under consideration; and $\mathcal{F}_{\widehat{\planck}}$ is the modified \planck{} Fisher matrix after scaling to remove the overlapping sky region between SPT-3G and \planck.
 For example, if $\fsky = 1$ for $\mathcal{F}_{\planck}$, then for $\mathcal{F}_{\widehat{\planck}}$, we use $\fsky = 1 - \fsky^{\rm SPT}$.

 However, obtaining Eq.(\ref{eq_fisher_matrix_spt_planck}) is non-trivial as it requires us to know the sky fraction used by \planck, which varies for different bands and power spectra \citep{planck18-6}.
-Instead, we follow a different approach which involves two steps: First, we derive the \planck{} Fisher matrix directly from the publicly available \planck{} PR3 chains \citep{planck18-6}; second, when combining the above \planck{} Fisher matrix with SPT-3G, we modify the SPT-3G Fisher matrix by removing the large-scale modes from it, to avoid double counting information in the overlapping region.
+Instead, we follow a different approach which involves two steps: First, we derive the \planck{} Fisher matrix directly from the publicly available \planck{} PR3 chains \citep{planck18-6}; second, we combine the above \planck{} Fisher matrix with SPT-3G Fisher matrix, obtained using the analytic method.
+We modify the SPT-3G Fisher matrix by removing the large-scale modes from it, to avoid double counting information in the overlapping region.